Ruhma07/Ruhma07/README.md

   Advanced DAX, Python (Scikit-learn, EDA), SQL optimization, statistical analysis, and storytelling for dashboards

 - 👯 I’m looking to collaborate on:
-  Data analysis in healthcare,finance, business, public policy, or social impact; Python-based analytics; Power BI dashboards; open data projects
+  Data analysis in healthcare, finance, business, public policy, or social impact; Python-based analytics; Power BI dashboards; open data projects

 - 🤝 I’m looking for help with:
   DAX techniques in Power BI, Python for ML, real-world datasets, storytelling feedback, and mentorship in analytics